BenjaminCrozier/farkle-ga/notes.md

 ***

-female players are perfect clones of their parent. hopefully this creates a greater half-life for winningest genomes.
+female players are perfect clones of their parent. hopefully this creates a greater half-life for winning-est genomes.
 As parents age and mutate each round, a second chance to add better DNA to their genome exists in their daughters.

 ***